-

 AYLMERTON

-Thank you again to everyone for your continued donations for the Foodbank, it is greatly appreciated.
+Thank you to everyone for your continued donations for the Foodbank, it is greatly appreciated.

 Please leave your donations in church.